datamirror · Stata

 Privacy & statistical disclosure control

-datamirror implements Statistical Disclosure Control (SDC) to ensure that checkpoint metadata cannot be used to identify small groups or individuals.
-All privacy controls are governed by a single global parameter, DM_MIN_CELL_SIZE.
+datamirror implements Statistical Disclosure Control (SDC) so that checkpoint metadata cannot be used to identify small groups or individuals.
+Three controls govern the output, each resolved the same way (init option > registream config > package default):

 | Threshold | Use case | Agencies |